Bogay/tranquil-pds/docs/install-openbsd.md

-# BSPDS Production Installation on OpenBSD
+# Tranquil PDS Production Installation on OpenBSD
 > **Warning**: These instructions are untested and theoretical, written from the top of Lewis' head.
 They may contain errors or omissions.
 This warning will be removed once the guide has been verified.
-This guide covers installing BSPDS on OpenBSD 7.8 (current release as of December 2025).
+This guide covers installing Tranquil PDS on OpenBSD 7.8.
 ## Prerequisites
 - A VPS with at least 2GB RAM and 20GB disk
 - A domain name pointing to your server's IP